 If a programming assignment is completed (it has entered the phase Complete):

-- on-time, it will score 2% of the overall mark for the course, or
+- on-time and it was due before the end of Week 12, it will score 1% of the overall mark for the course, or

-- late but after submission of the Personal Process Review, it will score 0% and will not contribute to passing the personal process review hurdle.
+- after submission of the Personal Process Review, it will score 0% and will not contribute to passing the personal process review hurdle.

 When a programming assignment is completed late, the due date for the next programming assignment is 11.59pm on Friday of the next teaching week.
 The same number of weeks extension is then applied to all later programming assignments.
-Any programming assignment given a due date after week 12 will be considered late regardless of when it is completed.
+Any programming assignment given a due date after week 12 will receive a score of 0% regardless of when it is completed.

 Grades for your performance in this course will be awarded in accordance with the following scheme: